satyawadaveera/pincode-identifier/README.md

  To Preview Demo:- [Click Here](https://stackblitz.com/edit/angular-uwuac8?embed=1&file=src/app/pincode/pincode.component.ts&hideNavigation=1&view=preview)

- When user enters a city name it will display all the informations like pincode,state name.
+ When user enters a city name it will display all the informations like pincode,state ,country name.

  It is useful to the user to find out pin code,state name and country name easily.

-## Using the complete angular material project
+## Using the  angular  project

-Download the pincode-identifier folder into your project and run the application.
+Download the pincode-identifier project install the required package and run the application.

 ### Installing